 - Let the muffins cool off and enjoy then!

-This recipe makes 6 small(er) muffins, so if you’d like to meal prep these for a few days ahead, I recommend to double the recipe, especially if you’re not the only one who’s going to eat them.
+This banana muffin recipe makes 6 small(er) muffins, so if you’d like to meal prep these for a few days ahead, I recommend doubling the recipe, especially if you’re not the only one who’s going to eat them.